cruise-automation/webviz/packages/webviz-core/src/panels/NodePlayground/index.help.md

 ### Writing Your First Webviz Node

-Every webviz node must declare three exports that indicate how we should execute your node:
+Every Webviz node must declare 3 exports that determine how it should execute:

 - An inputs array of topic names.
 - An output topic with an enforced prefix: `/webviz_node/`.